charly/jail/README.md

 ## TODO

+  - Pjax for laoding plugin
   - plugin installed? (check file existence)
   - plugin outdated? (overkill ?)
   - bin/jail

+## Changelog

+  - 0.1.1 CDNJS Integration + Some Github Refactoring

+## Thanks to

+- [Walter Davis](/walterdavis) for suggesting the awesome idea of including the cdnjs library.

 This project rocks and uses MIT-LICENSE.